Natural and Neutral Family Room Inspiration

 Image Source: Ballard Designs

-In our current home, my biggest challenge has been our family room.
-While I can envision and execute certain aspects of the room, I have a really hard time bringing everything together into a cohesive design.
-I admit that in the past I have avoided spending too much time in this room because it makes me feel a bit incompetent and embarrassed.
-After all, this is supposed to be what I do!
-Why can’t I master this particular room?
+In the renovation of our 1980s colonial, my biggest (and final!) challenge was our family room.
+While I could envision and execute certain aspects of the room, I had a really hard time bringing everything together into a cohesive design.
+In the past, I avoided spending too much time in this room because it made me feel incompetent and embarrassed.
+After all, I’m supposed to be a decorator!
+Why couldn’t I master this room?

-There are certainly challenges.
-It’s a shallow but wide room, which has forced me to be a bit creative with furniture layout.
+There were challenges.
+The family room is a shallow but wide room (12 by 20), which forced me to be a bit creative with furniture layout.
 It has a cathedral ceiling, which means two of the walls are very tall.
-I have had to consider a custom rug size due to the challenges with the dimensions of the room and fireplace.

 This post contains affiliate links for your convenience.
 Please see my disclosures here for more information.